yishn/sinho/README.md

 }
 ```

-You can also use computed signals to derive new signals from existing ones:
+You can also use a function to derive new signals from existing ones:

 ```tsx
 class App extends Component("x-app") {